dayton-outar/shillings/docs/ANALYSIS/VALUATION.md

 [^30]: Chapter 23.
 Valuing Young or Start-Up Firms. _Investment Valution: Tools and Techniques for Determining the Value of Any Asset_ by Aswath Damodaran.
 [^31]: Chapter 34.
 Overview and Conclusion. _Investment Valution: Tools and Techniques for Determining the Value of Any Asset_ by Aswath Damodaran.
 [^32]: Chapter 3.
 Understanding Financial Statements. _Investment Valution: Tools and Techniques for Determining the Value of Any Asset_ by Aswath Damodaran.
-[^33]: Chapter 12.
-Closure in Valuation: Estimating Terminal Value. _Investment Valution: Tools and Techniques for Determining the Value of Any Asset_ by Aswath Damodaran.
 [^34]: Chapter 10.
 From Earnings to Cash Flows. _Investment Valution: Tools and Techniques for Determining the Value of Any Asset_ by Aswath Damodaran.
 [^35]: Chapter 13.
 Dividend Discount Model. _Investment Valution: Tools and Techniques for Determining the Value of Any Asset_ by Aswath Damodaran.
 [^36]: Chapter 14.
 Free Cash Flow to Equity Discount Models. _Investment Valution: Tools and Techniques for Determining the Value of Any Asset_ by Aswath Damodaran.